zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/oauth1.js]
 ```

-> Note: For OAuth1, `authentication.oauth1Config.getRequestToken`, `authentication.oauth1Config.authorizeUrl`, and `authentication.oauth1Config.getAccessToken` will have the provided fields in `bundle.inputData` instead of `bundle.authData` because `bundle.authData` will only have "previously existing" values, which will be empty when the user hasn't connected their account on your service to Zapier.
-Also note that `authentication.oauth1Config.getAccessToken` has access to the users return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example from the query string).
+For OAuth1, `authentication.oauth1Config.getRequestToken`, `authentication.oauth1Config.authorizeUrl`, and `authentication.oauth1Config.getAccessToken` will have fields like `redirect_uri` and the temporary credentials in `bundle.inputData` instead of `bundle.authData`.
+After `getAccessToken` runs, the resulting token value(s) will be stored in `bundle.authData` for long-term use.

+Also note that `authentication.oauth1Config.getAccessToken` has access to the additional return values in `rawRequest` and `cleanedRequest` should you need to extract other values (for example from the query string).

 ### OAuth2